gportay/cqfd6/README.md

 ### Flavors

 Flavors are used to create alternate build scenarios.
-For example, to use another container or another build command.
+For example, to use another build container or another build command.

 ## The .cqfdrc file